carlislerainey/adv-methods/hw/hw1.md

 ### Probability Theory

+Write an R-markdown document that does this.
+Turn it into a pdf and print it out.

 Our goal with these readings is to get a solid feel for concepts like "random variable" and "distribution."
 We'll want to connect the mathematical distribution function with the observed distributions (e.g., histogram) that we see in observed variables.

 * Read Fox's *Primer* (2009), section 3.1.
 This is fairly dense material, but quite important.
 Take your time with it.